Data-ScienceHub/HySec-Flow/sgx-tasks/README.md

-# Scalable and Secure Framework for Heterogenous Computing
+# Scalable and Secure Framework for Heterogeneous Computing

 ## Architecture & Documentation